Yova07/markdown-challenge/README.md

     - Berlin
     - Sarajevo
 * Netflix
-* GitHub

 #### You can always count on me when...

-You're struggling with something, except if I'm struggling too.
+You're struggling with something, even if I'm struggling too.

 #### Funny story